kutrumbo/java-ddp-client/README.md

 How to Use
 ==========

-Download the entire source as a java project (will be adding jar shortly)
+Download the entire source as a java project or just add the jar file as a dependency to your project

 Example
 =======